exercism/jq/exercises/concept/bird-count/.docs/instructions.md

 Some days are busier than others.
 A busy day is one where five or more birds have visited your garden.
-Implement the filter to return the number of busy days this week:
+Implement the filter to return the number of busy days this week.

 ```jq
 $ jq -f bird-count.jq < bird-counting-data.json